nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 6. **Decision Support**: Provide AI-driven recommendations to aid decision-making.
 7. **Learning**: Help users understand complex information through AI-powered explanations.
 8. **Innovation**: Enable new use cases and opportunities with embedded AI capabilities.
+9. **Document Processing**: Extract text and information from images and documents without manual entry.

 ## Who Should Use This Component?